 Non-vented dryers use a compressor and a collection bin to hold moisture drawn out of fabrics.
 These bins must be emptied often and cleaned to prevent the growth of mold.

 Select Laundry Products Carefully to Reduce Allergies

-By using laundry products - detergents, fabric softeners, dryer sheets - that are free of dyes and fragrances, you will reduce the chances of contact dermatitis, chemical sensitivity and asthma.
+By using laundry products - detergents, fabric softeners, dryer sheets - like all free clear that are free of dyes and fragrances, you will reduce the chances of contact dermatitis, chemical sensitivity and asthma.

-You may wish to eliminate commercial products and make your own laundry products and incorporate natural ingredients like distilled white vinegar and baking soda into your laundry routine.Continue to 6 of 7 below.
+You may wish to eliminate commercial products and make your own laundry products and incorporate natural ingredients like distilled white vinegar and baking soda into your laundry routine.Continue to 5 of 6 below.

 Outdoor allergens like pollen, chemicals and dust come in the house on our clothes.
 Learn how to remove those problems in the laundry.
 One suggestion to reduce introducing these allergens into your home is to shed your clothing in the mud room or garage to prevent allergens coming into the living area.

 While most of us love the scent and feel of clothes dried in the sunshine, those clothes and linens also bring in allergens during high pollen count days.
 If you suffer from outdoor allergens, skip the clothes line and opt for an indoor drying rack or use the dryer.